PIPER THEATRE EDUCATION PROGRAMMING:

 PIPER SUMMER STARLINGS

-A gentle introduction to theater.
+A gentle introduction to theatre.
 Each program is process-based with an informal share for friends and family at the conclusion of each session.
 Costumes will come from our large costume collection.
 Sets and props will be made by the children.

 STARLINGS IMAGINATION STATIONS